Growing Lavender: Easy-Care Tips for a Fragrant Garden

 - Once the cutting has developed a strong root system, usually within a couple of months, you can transplant it into a larger pot to grow more before planting directly into the garden.

-Harvesting and Drying Lavender
+Harvesting and Drying English Lavender

-- Harvest lavender when the buds are not fully open so that they will come off the stem quicker when dry and retain their fragrance and color.
+Harvest lavender when the buds are not fully open so that they will come off the stem quicker when dry and retain their fragrance and color.
+It’s a good idea to harvest in the morning after the dew has evaporated, but before the heat of the day sets in to retain as much oil as possible.

-- Leave the bundles to dry for about 2-4 weeks until the flowers are completely dry and crumbly to the touch.
+It’s super important to keep them away from direct sunlight to prevent the flowers from fading.
+Leave the bundles for about 2-4 weeks until the flowers are completely dry and crumbly to the touch.

-- Once the lavender is fully dried, gently remove the flowers from the stems by rubbing them between your fingers.
+Once the lavender is fully dried, gently remove the flowers from the stems by rubbing them between your fingers.
+Store the dried lavender flowers in airtight containers away from light and moisture to preserve their fragrance and quality.

 Ways to Use Dried Lavender